Dr Sonja Spranger

 I have further training in Cognitive Analytic Therapy (CAT), Eye Movement Desensitisation and Reprocessing (EMDR), Dialectical Behaviour Therapy (DBT) both for young people and adults and Dyadic Developmental Therapy (DDP).
 I also use mindfulness based approaches and Cognitive Behaviour Therapy (CBT).
 I can use models in their pure form, or adapt my approach to draw on a variety of different models to suit you.
 Having an integrative approach is a common way of working for Clinical Psychologists.

-I currently hold a clinic in Southampton and offer face to face appointments on Monday morning and Monday and Wednesday evenings.
+I currently hold a clinic in Southampton and offer face to face appointments on Wednesday evenings.
 I work with children and young people up to 25 years.
 I also offer CAT therapy to people 18 years upwards.

 Training and qualifications

 • Dyadic Developmental Therapy Level 1, Psychology Associates, 2018

 • Enhanced Supervision Training, University of Reading, 2016

 • Mindfulness for Children and Families, Bangor Centre for Mindfulness Research and Practice, 2014

 • Families Learning about Self-harm (FLASH), Ministry of Parenting, 2014.

 • Teaching Clients to Use Mindfulness Skills, Stanton Psychological Services, 2013